-Standard Description Date of Adoption Effect on Financial Statements or Other Significant Matters Accounting Standard Update ("ASU") 2021-08 Business Combinations (Topic 805): Accounting for Contract Assets and Contract Liabilities from Contracts with Customers measure contract assets and contract liabilities acquired in a business combination in accordance with the revenue recognition guidance as if the acquirer had entered into the original contract at the same time, and The adoption of this standard did not have a material impact on our condensed consolidated financial statements and related disclosures.
+Standard Description Date of Adoption Effect on Financial Statements or Other Significant Matters Accounting Standard Update ("ASU") 2021-08 Business Combinations (Topic 805): Accounting for Contract Assets and Contract Liabilities from Contracts with Customers ASU 2021-08 requires companies to recognize and measure contract assets and contract liabilities acquired in a business combination in accordance with the revenue recognition guidance as if the acquirer had entered into the original contract at the same time, and on the same terms, as the acquiree.
+Generally, this will result in the acquirer recognizing contract assets and liabilities at the same amounts recorded by the acquiree as of the acquisition date.
+Under the previous standard, an acquirer generally recognizes such items at fair value on the acquisition date.
+This update is effective for fiscal years beginning after December 15.
+2022 with early adoption permitted.
+April 1, 2022 The adoption of this standard did not have a material impact on our condensed consolidated financial statements and related disclosures.